privacy-scaling-explorations/core-program/2024/week3_hack_and_experiment.md

 # Week 3 - Hack and Experiment

-TODO - introduce the hacker mentality.

-Your code doesn't have to be pretty or have many functions, but should be presentable and runnable.
+1. Your code doesn't have to be pretty or have many functions, but should be presentable and runnable.
+2. Don't reinvent the wheel, use existing libraries and tools.
+3. Don't be afraid to ask for help from mentor, but try to solve the problem yourself first.
+4. Prepare your presentation and be ready to explain your code and how it works.

 # Project Ideas